Latinx Theatre Commons: History

 LTC was founded as the Latino/a Theater Commons on May 19, 2012 when eight Latino theater-makers met to discuss the state of Latino theater in the US at the Arena Stage in Washington, DC.
 From this conversation, four initiatives were proposed with the aim of advancing the field of Latino theater, including a national festival of ten Latino plays to be produced at the Los Angeles Theatre Center; a biannual conference of new Latino works hosted by DePaul University in Chicago; Café Onda, an online platform for articles, blogs, live-streaming of events related to Latino theater; and a national convening of Latino theater-makers.
 Later that year, a Steering Committee was formed with an additional fourteen Latino theater-makers from around the country, to plan the national convening.

 In September 2013, the group launched Café Onda, an online journal, which seeks to build connections among Latino theater-makers, and promote dialogue and deeper understanding at large.
 The platform serves as an online journal for the LTC and addresses cultural misrepresentations, inspires greater participation in the American theater field, and raises awareness for the body of Latino dramatic production.

 Later in 2013, the LTC hosted the Boston Convening, which was the “first large-scale formal gathering of the Latina/o theater community since 1986.”
 The Convening brought together artists, scholars, and advocates of Latino theater to Emerson College, and engaged with Latino theater-makers in Chicago, Los Angeles, Dallas, Miami, and New York City via simultaneous video-conferencing, and around the country through live-streaming.

 In November 2014, the LTC hosted its Second National Convening at the Los Angeles Theatre Center's Encuentro Latino theater festival.
 The Convening brought together the artists participating in the 10 productions featured at the month-long festival of Latino theater from around the US, with theater-makers, scholars, and advocates interested in Latino theater.
 Additionally, throughout the Encuentro, the LTC produced a series of nine Tertulias, public conversations with Festival and LA-based artists and scholars to contextualize and interrogate themes raised by the Encuentro.

-Subsequent convenings of note have included the Carnaval of New Latina/o Work (hosted at DePaul University in 2015 & 2018), LTC Regional Convenings aimed at convening local theater-makers and providing an opportunity for the LTC Steering Committee to assess its work, and International Convenings held at Encuentro de las Américas International Theatre Festivals.
+Subsequent convenings of note have included the Carnival of New Latina/o Work (hosted at DePaul University in 2015 & 2018), LTC Regional Convenings aimed at convening local theater-makers and providing an opportunity for the LTC Steering Committee to assess its work, and International Convenings held at Encuentro de las Américas International Theatre Festivals.